adaapp/primers-portfolio-johangodinho14/README.md

 ### Primer 5 - Phone directory

+This challenge involved creating a phone directory where the program was able to read data from a file and output contact details based on whether the user typed in a phone number or contact name.
+To solve this challenge, I broke down the problem into the following steps:

+*	Create a function that can read data from the file
+*	Create a function that can write data to a file which will include the dummy contact data
+*	Get an input from the user, asking for either the contact number or the contact’s name
+*	Create a split function that can split a given string into a vector based on a delimiter
+*	Create a loop that will go through the records in the file and match it to the user’s input
+*	If the user’s input matches either the contact number or contact name, display their contact details.
+*	Get a count of how many records are being searched and display it to the user.

 #### Reflection (as well as issues, challenges & resolutions)
+Once the functions above were programmed, I tested the primer and found that the program wasn’t able to display 2 contact details if two contacts had the same name.
+This was due to the way the program was structured, as it was instructed to break out of the loop as soon as a match for the user input is found.
+This problem was resolved by getting rid of the break statement and re-structuring the code.
+I also added an extra piece of code that would tell the user if no matching records were found for the user input provided.

+### Primer 6 - Data file parser
+This challenge involved creating an advanced program that is able to read the data form a file, manipulate it, and present it in an organised manner separated by equal spaces.
+Due to some aspects of the challenge being similar to primer-5, I was able to re-use some of the functionality from primer-5, such as the read-file function and the split function.
+I decided to break the overall problem into the following steps:

+*	Create a function that can create the raw file that has to be parsed and displayed
+*	Create a function that can return length of string with max characters

 ## Section 2 - Programming Paradigms